 What is the total cost and price per mile and kilometer?

-In the latest update of this research we've also added the price per kilometer in euro's in the tables.
+In the latest update of this research, we've also added the price per kilometre in euros in the tables.

 With summer approaching, FerryGoGo has investigated the prices for ferry crossings in the high season.
 Ferries are an excellent alternative to flying and increasingly expensive rental carsCost of renting a car, FerryGoGo.com.
 This study examined the costs of a ferry crossing to various holiday destinations in the high season.